 Basics of Acupressure

 For acupressure, pressure, electric stimulation or laser light may be used instead of needles.
-Everyone had a natural source of healing power.
-When the healing power is activated, it triggers a series of intricate internal processes which produce a healing response.
+Each method has a natural source of healing power.
+When the healing power is activated, it triggers a series of intricate internal processes, which produces a healing response.
 Pain, injury or stimulation to your body is what alerts your mind that your body needs help.

-There are 14 main meridian lines, each of which corresponds to an individual organ of the body.
-When the vital energies, know as Chi, are able to flow through the meridians in a balanced and even way the result is good health.
+There are 14 main meridian lines; each one corresponds to an individual organ of the body.
+When the vital energies, know as Chi, are able to flow through the meridians in a balanced and even way the result is improved health.
 When you experience pain or illness it is an indication that there is a block or leak in the Chi (energy flow) within your body.

-According to a practitioners training he will put gentle but steady pressure on different pressure points in the body for various lengths of time and may even lead you through a visualization exercise.
+According to a practitioner's training, they will put gentle but steady pressure on different pressure points in the body for various lengths of time and may even lead you through a visualization exercise.